 See also Wilson v.
-Omaha Indian Tribe, supra, at 667 ("There is . . . 'no hard and fast rule of exclusion," United States v.
-Cooper Corp., supra, at 604-605; and much depends on the context, the subject matter, legislative history, and executive interpretation"); Pfizer Inc. v.
-India, 434 U. S. 308, 315-318 (1978); Green v.
+Omaha Indian Tribe, 442 U. S., at 667 ("There is . . . 'no hard and fast rule of exclusion," United States v.
+Cooper, supra, at 604-605; and much depends on the context, the subject matter, legislative history, and executive interpretation"); Green v.
 United States, 9 Wall.
-655, 658 (1870); Guarantee Title & Trust Co. v.
-Title Guaranty & Surety Co., 224 U. S. 152, 155 (1912); Lewis v.
+655, 658 (1869); Guarantee Co. v.
+Title Guaranty Co., 224 U. S. 152, 155 (1912); Lewis v.
 United States, 92 U. S. 618, 622 (1875).

-The second interpretative principle that the Court invokes comes from cases such as Rice v.
-Santa Fe Elevator Corp., 331 U. S. 218, 230 (1947); Pennhurst State School and Hospital v.
+Next, the Court points out that cases such as Rice v.
+Santa Fe Elevator Corp., 331 U.S. 218, 230 (1947); Pennhurst State School and Hospital v.
 Halderman, 451 U.S. 1, 16 (1981); South Dakota v.
-Dole, 483 U. S. 203, 207-208 (1987); and United States v.
-Bass, 404 U.S. 336, 349 (1971), which require a "clear and manifest" expression of congressional intent in order to change some aspect of federal-state relations.
-Ante. at 6.
+Dole, 483 U. S. 203, ---, 107 S. Ct.
+2793, 2796-2797 (1987); and United States v.
+Bass, 404 U. S. 336, 349 (1971), require a "clear and manifest" expression of congressional intent in order to change some aspect of federal-state relations.
+Ante, at 6.
 These cases do not, however, permit substitution of an absolutist rule of statutory construction for thorough statutory analysis.
 Indeed, in each of these decisions the Court undertook a careful and detailed analysis of the statutory language and history under consideration.
 Rice is a particularly inapposite source for the interpretative method that the Court today employs, since it observes that, according to conventional pre-emption analysis, a "clear and manifest" intent to pre-empt state legislation may appear in the "scheme" or "purpose" of the federal statute.
 See 331 U.S., at 230.

-The only principle of statutory construction employed by the Court that would justify a perfunctory and inconclusive analysis of a statute's language and history is one that is irrelevant to this case.
-This is the notion "that if Congress intends to alter the 'usual constitutional balance between the States and the Federal Government,' it must make its intention to do so 'unmistakably clear in the language of the statute."
+The only principle of statutory construction invoked by the Court that would justify a perfunctory and inconclusive analysis of a statute's language and history is one that is irrelevant to this case.
+This is the notion "that if Congress intends to alter the 'usual constitutional balance between the States and the Federal Government,' it must make its intention to do so 'unmistakably clear in the language of the statute.'"
 Ante, at 6, quoting Atascadero State Hospital v.
-Scanlon, 473 U. S. 234, 242 (1985).
+Scanlon, 473 U. S., at 242.
 As the Court notes, Atascadero was an Eleventh Amendment case; the "constitutional balance" to which Atascadero refers is that struck by the Eleventh Amendment as this Court has come to interpret it.
 Although the Court apparently wishes it were otherwise, the principle of interpretation that Atascadero announced is unique to cases involving the Eleventh Amendment.